AdobeDocs/experience-manager-65.en/help/sites-developing/contexthub.md

 >
 >The path containing the sample ContextHub configuration that is used by the [We.Retail reference implementation](/help/sites-developing/we-retail.md) ( `/libs/settings/cloudsettings/legacy`) should only be used as a reference for creating your own configuration.
 >
->It should not be used in a project as your own ContextHub configuration.
+>Do not use in a project as your own ContextHub configuration.

 ## Persistence {#persistence}